ChristianByars/Productivity-Tracker/README.md

 ```bash
 streamlit run streamlit_app.py
 ```
-Just make sure you are in the right directory.
+Just make sure you are in the right directory when running the scripts.
 Enjoy!